Emily Haithwaite

 Under the proposals, making arrangements for another person (whether as principal or agent) to buy, sell, subscribe for or underwrite investments will be a regulated activity (unless an exemption applies).
 The aim is to enhance regulatory protection for investment activity brought about by an arranger in respect of retail investors.
 The 'professional investor regulated scheme' exemptions on which many functionaries rely in a private funds context will also apply to the new activity of 'arranging' investments.

-The JFSC's feedback and further consultation paper can be found here.
+Find the JFSC's feedback and further consultation paper.
 The revised proposals attempt to address industry comments, ensuring the scope reflects the policy intention without any unintended consequences.
 As a result, the regime will be more aligned with the UK's and scope of the 'arranging' activity more clearly limited by exemptions.

 It will also be clearer that: